Accommodation · Last updated 2 June 2026

 Is Gibraltar worth a day trip with kids?

-Yes, particularly for children aged 5 and above.
-The cable car, monkeys, and caves are genuinely engaging.
-For toddlers, the steep paths on the Rock are challenging.
-Budget a full day and go early to beat the heat and the queues.
+Yes, for children aged around 5 and above.
+The Barbary macaques, St Michael's Cave, and the Great Siege Tunnels are genuinely engaging for older children.
+For toddlers, the steep paths on the upper Rock are challenging.
+Budget a full day, leave early to beat the heat, and bring water and snacks bought in La Linea where prices are lower.

 Ethan Roworth